arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 | A5680        | 1            | Jumper standed wire BLK 15CM        |                              |

 ### Processor
 The Main Processor is an ATmega328P running at up to 20 MHz.
-Most of its pins are connected to the external headers, however, some are reserved for internal communication with the USB Bridge coprocessor (*ATMega16U2*) inside the *USB_C Serial PCB Board*.
+Most of its pins are connected to the external headers, however, some are reserved for internal communication with the USB Bridge coprocessor (*ATMega16U2*) inside the *USB-C Serial PCB Board*.

+<br><div style="page-break-after:always;"></div>
 ### Power Tree

 ![Make Your UNO main board power tree](assets/powerTree.svg)

 ## Board Operation
 ### Getting Started - IDE
 If you want to program your *Arduino Uno* while offline you need to install the Arduino Desktop IDE [1].
-To connect the *Arduino Uno* to your computer, you’ll need a USB Type-C cable.
+To connect the *Arduino Uno* to your computer, you’ll need a USB-C cable.
 This also provides power to the board, as indicated by the LED.

 ### Getting Started - Arduino Web Editor
 All Arduino boards, including this one, work out-of-the-box on the Arduino Web Editor [2] by just installing a simple plugin.